 Hey, I’ve got a treat of a recipe for you.
 Easy & quick, healthy and just full of flavor.
 A little creamy, a little spicy and probably a little different than your everyday fare.
 Probably unless you’re from Guatemala, where the dish Pollo en Leche de Coco – Guatemalan Chicken in Coconut Milk is from.

 I always say I don’t use my crockpot enough, so if you’re like me, here’s a recipe that will put that slow cooker into regular rotation.
 Honey Lime Chicken.
 If there’s ever a better taste combo than slightly spicy, slightly sweet, tangy Slow Cooker Mexican Style Honey Lime Chicken I don’t know what it is…

 I don’t know about you, but I love, love, love me some Chicken Tortilla Soup.
 Or some Turkey Tortilla Soup.
 Or probably ANY Tortilla Soup.
 Just put it in front of me and I’ll eat it – no questions asked.

 As summer morphs into fall, it’s fun to make recipes that still take advantage of the abundance of tomatoes out there (yes, it’s me again – the tomato lady, lol!) but to give them a heartier twist.
 And when that twist includes easy boneless-chicken breast and a simple balsamic vinegar reduction?
+When that twist is Balsamic Glazed Chicken Tomatoes?
 Well, count me in.

 My sister has been suggesting Spiedies for my blog for years, and I’ve been promising to make them just as long!
 Better late than never!
 If you haven’t had a Spiedie, you’ve been missing out.
 Tender, highly marinated chunks of Chicken, Pork or Lamb, skewered and then served on Italian bread or Italian rolls.